obniz/obniz/doc/ble-central.md

 This sets a callback function to receive notify when it comes from periperal.
 To receive notify, you need to register on CCCD Descriptor(0x2902).

+More infomation of BLE/CCCD is available at [bluetooth.com](https://www.bluetooth.com/specifications/gatt/descriptors/).

 ```javascript
 var target = {
   localName: "obniz-notify"